james-a-rob/KodaStream/README.md

 ```

 The previous scenes array will be entirely replaced with the new scenes passed to the PUT endpoint.
-The veiwer will see the current scene they are viewing play in its entirety.
-The next scene they will see will be the first scene (videos/video-three.mp4) of the above scene array.
+The viewer will see the current scene they are viewing play in its entirety.
+The next scene the viewer sees will be the first scene (videos/video-three.mp4) of the above scenes array.

 ## Stopping an event